anajulialeite/jokenpo/README.md

 ## Link do projeto

-Esse é o link do meu projeto: https://anajulialeite.github.io/jekenpo/
+Este é o link do projeto <a href= "https://anajulialeite.github.io/jekenpo/">Jokenpô</a>

 ## License